Paweł Magdoń

-Paweł Magdoń (born 13 November 1979) is a Polish football executive and former player who played as a defender.
-From 2020 to 2023, he served as the sporting director of Wisła Płock.
+Paweł Magdoń (born 13 November 1979) is a Polish football executive and player who plays as a defender for Klasa A club Relax Czerniewice.
+He also serves as the chairman of Football Campus Tomaszów Mazowiecki.
+From 2020 to 2023, he was the sporting director of Wisła Płock.

-Career

-Club
+Club career

-His former club was Górnik Łęczna.
+Magdoń previously played for Górnik Łęczna.

-National team
+International career

-He made his debut for the Poland national team against United Arab Emirates in Abu Dhabi on 6 December 2006, scoring one of the goals in a 2–5 win.
+He made his debut for the Poland national team against United Arab Emirates in Abu Dhabi on 6 December 2006, scoring one of the goals in a 5–2 win.

+Career statistics

+International

+Scores and results list Poland's goal tally first, score column indicates score after each Magdoń goal.